jwnmulder/dbus2mqtt/docs/flows/flow_triggers.md

 |------|-------------|
 | topic     | topic to subscribe to, e.g. 'dbus2mqtt/org.mpris.MediaPlayer2/flow-trigger' |
 | filter    | A templated string that must evaluate to a boolean result.
 When False, the flow is not triggered |

+!!! note
+    It is recommended to use a different value for topic `topic` if `subscription[].interfaces[].mqtt_command_topic` is already set.
+Altough it will work if both topic names are the same, it will generate some warnings the log

 When triggered, the following context parameters are available